-Girls Write Now’s new partnership fast-tracks efforts to provide underserved young women with professional development and career opportunities.
+Girls Write Now’s new partnership with Agent of Change Houghton Mifflin Harcourt fast-tracks efforts to provide underserved young women with professional development and career opportunities.

-Learning company Houghton Mifflin Harcourt and Girls Write Now is kicking off a pilot internship program at HMH’s New York office.
+Learning company Houghton Mifflin Harcourt and Girls Write Now are kicking off a pilot internship program at HMH’s New York office as part of Girls Write Now’s Writing Works initiative.
 This spring, HMH will host four GWN alumnae—three college students and one recent graduate—for an eight-week rotational internship.
 Each intern will spend four weeks working at HMH Books & Media—shadowing the editorial, marketing and publicity departments for the general interest and young readers divisions—and four weeks learning about the K-12 industry as part of the Supplemental and Intervention Solutions and marketing groups.

 Inspired by a sense of urgency to infuse new talent into the education and publishing industries, this partnership will provide more opportunities to a diverse and talented community at all levels—from exposure in high school, to internships for college students and recent grads, to entry- and associate-level employee placements.

 “We are thrilled to welcome these exceptional young women to our HMH family,” says Ellen Archer, President of HMH Books & Media.
 “During their time exploring our various workstreams, they will receive valuable exposure to the consumer publishing and K-12 education industries and gain the skills and experience they need to bring their unique perspectives to our industry long-term.”